 Kythnos as all the Cycladic islands is mountainous and rocky but it doesn't reach great heights.
 Profitis Ilias is the highest point of the island at just 336 m, the union of two ridges that offer panoramic views of the island.

 There are 15 trails but not all of them are signposted.

-Milos, the Volcanic Beauty
+Milos Island: the Volcanic Beauty

+Milos island, along with Santorini, Nisyros, Kos & Methana are included in the active Greek volcanoes today.
 Don't worry too much about it though, as the last volcanic eruption on Milos took place in 90,000 BC.

 What is hiking in Milos like?